Dušan Tadić: Groningen

 In 2010, Vojvodina sold Dušan Tadić to Groningen for the equivalent of €1.23 million.
 On 8 August 2010, Tadić made his official debut for the club in an Eredivisie match against Ajax, playing the full match and providing the assist for Tim Matavž's goal in a 2–2 home draw.
 On 18 December 2010, Tadić scored his first goal for Groningen, against Excelsior in a 2–2 away draw.
-On 30 January 2011, he scored twice and provided one assist in a 1–4 away league win over Heerenveen.
+On 30 January 2011, he scored twice and provided one assist in a 1–4 away league victory against Heerenveen.
 Tadić finished the 2010–11 season with 7 goals, and 22 assists in 41 matches.
 He had the third highest number of assists in Europe for the 2010–11 season.
 Only Mesut Özil (26) and Lionel Messi (28) registered more assists.

-He played for Groningen from 2010 to 2012, before being transferred to Twente.
+Tadić played for Groningen from 2010 to 2012 before being transferred to Twente.

 Twente

 On 10 April 2012, it was announced that Tadić had signed for Twente in a €7.7 million move from Groningen.
-In his debut game on 12 August 2012, he scored two goals against his former club.
+In his debut match on 12 August, he scored two goals against his former club.
 He finished his debut season as the team's second-highest scorer with 16 goals in all competitions, two less than Nacer Chadli.
 In the following season, Tadić again scored 16 goals across all competitions, being the team's top scorer.